GENE ONLINE|News &

 The surface of the brain is covered with small arteries called pial arteries, which control the supply of blood and oxygen to the brain.
 Once these arteries are narrowed for some reason and blood flow is reduced for a long time, the brain will not be able to receive sufficient nutrients.
 This is one of the reasons why Alzheimer’s patients experience memory loss.

 In experiments with mice, when researchers examined the pial arteries of aged mice with excessive production of Aβ1-40 due to Alzheimer’s disease, they found that these arteries were significantly narrower compared to healthy mice.
-They also noticed that the narrowing of these arteries was mainly due to decrease in the activity of transmembrane proteins called large-conductance Ca2+-activated K+ channels (BK channels), which send out signals to make the arteries wider when functioning properly.
+They also noticed that the narrowing of these arteries was mainly due to a decrease in the activity of transmembrane proteins called large-conductance Ca2+-activated K+ channels (BK channels), which send out signals to make the arteries wider when functioning properly.
 It was found that Aβ1-40 was responsible for the blockage of BK channels, probably resulting in constriction of pial arteries.

 In order to confirm whether Aβ1-40 was blocking BK channels from working properly, the team allowed exposure of cerebral arteries from young, healthy wild-type mice to Aβ1-40 peptides and measured the signals generated by BK proteins an hour later.
-The results showed that Aβ1-40 actually attenuated these signals and caused the arterial constriction.
+The results showed that Aβ1-40 actually attenuated these signals and caused arterial constriction.

 Will the Research Lead to a New Treatment for Alzheimer’s Disease?